verdaux/BookNotes/Impressors 5.md

 - [ ] Tell me, what is it you plan to do with your one wild and precious life.
 - [ ] Your concern for my welfare is duly noted.
 - [ ] Felt delete might cute later.
+- [ ] If scandal is your taste I shall give you a feast.